-Substitute House Bill No. 7255 establishes an Office of Information Privacy within the Judicial Branch, effective January 1, 2026, to protect the personal information of "protected individuals," including judges and their families.
-The bill allows these individuals to request the removal of sensitive data, such as home addresses and Social Security numbers, from public access.
-It also amends section 17a-28 of the general statutes by repealing subsection (g) and introducing new provisions that clarify the conditions under which records can be disclosed without consent, particularly in child welfare cases.
-The bill includes protections for public agency employees from civil liability when handling personal information and aims to enhance the legal framework surrounding child welfare investigations while safeguarding sensitive information.
+Substitute House Bill No. 7255 establishes an Office of Information Privacy within the Judicial Branch, effective January 1, 2026, to protect the personal information of "protected individuals," including judges and their families, from public disclosure.
+The bill defines "personal information" to encompass sensitive data such as home addresses and Social Security numbers, while excluding information relevant to public discourse.
+It also amends section 17a-28 of the general statutes by repealing subsection (g) and introducing new provisions that clarify the conditions under which records can be disclosed without consent, ensuring that public agency employees are protected from civil liability when handling personal information in good faith.

 JUD Joint Favorable Substitute: 51-50c, 51-50k, 51-197f, 51-344, 51-345, 52-434, 54-1k, 54-230, 51-85a, 52-350f, 52-278f, 52-46a